AdobeDocs/experience-manager-64.en/help/communities/using/jsrp.md

 ### Publishing the Configuration {#publishing-the-configuration}

-While JSRP is the default configuration, to ensure the identical configuration is set in the publish environment :
+While JSRP is the default configuration, to ensure the identical configuration is set in the publish environment:

-* on author :
+* on author:

-    * from global navigation : **Tools, Deployment, Replication**
+    * from global navigation: **Tools, Deployment, Replication**
     * select **Activate Tree**
-    * **Start Path :**
+    * **Start Path:**

         * browse to `/etc/socialconfig/srpc/`